1120 SW Fifth Avenue, Portland, OR 97204

-Responsible pet ownership means more than licensing and vaccinating your pet, it means controlling your dogs' interactions with people, wildlife, and natural areas.
-Here are some actions you and your dog can take to keep our beautiful city clean, green, and safe.
+Responsible pet ownership means more than licensing and vaccinating your pet.
+Here are some actions you and your dog can take to keep our beautiful city safe, healthy and enjoyable for all.

 Respect no-dog areas